 “DTS has been my champion throughout my journey to and in college.
 They not only prepared me for the rigor of Harvard, but also provided me with the resources to be successful and the attitude to put myself out there.
 They still encourage me to push myself and remind me that I am capable.
 Most importantly, they always care – having that connection is what exemplifies what DTS is and means to me.”

-Poised to graduate from Franklin & Marshall College this spring with degrees in Public Health and Studio Art, Diana looks back on her journey:
+Diana, a 2020 Franklin & Marshall College graduate with degrees in Public Health and Studio Art, looks back on her journey:

 Throughout the college application process DTS supported me academically and emotionally.
 I received SAT prep, college counseling, and support of my application to various “fly in” programs to visit schools on the East Coast.
 DTS connected me with Health and Wellness Director Carmen, who helped me develop skills to manage stress and my mental health.